dfelinto/blender-manual/rigging/posing/visualization.rst

       This is the same as the :guilabel:`GStep` for ghosts - it allows you to only display on the path one frame for each *n* ones.
 Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D views.

 :guilabel:`Frame Numbers`
-   When enabled, a small number appears next to each frame dot on the path, which is of course the number of the corresponding frame…
+   When enabled, a small number appears next to each frame dot on the path, which is of course the number of the corresponding frame.
 :guilabel:`Keyframes`
    When enabled, big yellow square dots are drawn on motion paths, materializing the keyframes of their bones (i.e. only the paths of keyed bones at a given frame get a yellow dot at this frame).

 :guilabel:`Keyframe Nums`
    When enabled, you'll see the numbers of the displayed keyframes - so this option is obviously only valid when :guilabel:`Show Keys` is enabled.